johnflavin/flavin-tools/README.md

 A lot of this is pretty old, from my previous job at WashU with the CNDA.
 I should probably organize that stuff.

+## my-ip.sh
+Find external IP address.

+Loads the website [ifconfig.me/ip](ifconfig.me/ip), which does nothing but returns the IP address of your request.

+My script uses the `http` command from [httpie](https://github.com/httpie) but you can swap it with `curl` or whatever CLI you like to use for HTTP.

 ## window-move.py

 This is a script I found on the Super User Stack Echange site.
 I was trying to solve a problem that my OS had opened a window where it was "Verifying" an application I was installing, but the verifying process was stuck.
 I didn't know how to close this window because I didn't know what process it belonged to.